thiggy01/clone-ubuntu/README.md

-# clone-linux
+# clone-ubuntu

 This is a tool to clone your linux root "/" system and your separate home "/home" partition, if there is one, to another disk in a seamlessly and safely way.
-You may use it to move your data to a Solid State Drive (SSD) when upgrading your computer or to create a isolated environment for testing purposes.
+You may use it to move your data to a Solid State Drive (SSD) when upgrading your computer or to create an isolated environment for testing purposes.

 ## Credits